redhat-cop/infra.aap_configuration/README.md

 - `galaxy_server`, `galaxy_oauthtoken`, `ah_token`

 The OAuth2 token is the only method.
-You can obtain the token through through the web interface.
+You can obtain the token through the web interface.
 If you only pass a username and password to galaxy API roles/modules a new OAUTH2 token will be generated, invalidating the previous user token.
 To ensure this doesn't occur always set the ah_token variable to the users OAUTH2 token before executing automation.
 This does not affect pulp API calls.

 Galaxy API calls